Breakfast in London, dinner in Barcelona

 -

-Don't expect a train to be ready for boarding three hours before it leaves.
+Don't expect a train to be ready for boarding hours before it leaves.
 Even at the station where a train starts, the platform number might be posted only 20 minutes before departure - or for a local train, perhaps just 10 minutes before.
-So don't panic if the platform isn't shown half an hour before it leaves, just wait patiently until it comes up on the departure boards.
+So don't panic if the platform isn't shown ages before it leaves, just wait until it comes up on the departure boards.
 This is perfectly normal.

 -